nishisheth/item-catalog/README.md

 You will also need to download these following files to make it work.
 * [VM configuration](https://d17h27t6h515a5.cloudfront.net/topher/2017/August/59822701_fsnd-virtual-machine/fsnd-virtual-machine.zip)

+## Project contents

+This project consists for the following files in the `catalog` directory:

+* `application.py` - The main Python script that serves the website.
+It will create and populate a database if there is not any.
+It also handles all JSON and HTML endpoint of item catalog including OAuth.
+* `client_secrets.json` - Client secrets for Google OAuth login.
+* `README.md` - This read me file.
+* `/catalog` - Directory containing the `catalog` package.
+    * `/static` - Directory containing CSS and Javascript for the website.
+It includes google material design lite components.
+    * `/templates` - HTML template for a web application.
+    * `connect_database.py` - Function for connecting to the item catalog database.
+    * `database_setup.py` - Defines database classes and structure.
+It also creates a database and populates with initial items.
+    * `database_populate.py` - Inserts a initial of items for each category into the database.

 ## How to run an application
 Download the project zip file to you computer and unzip the file  or clone this repository to your desktop.